Updated: February 14, 2022

 He turned to his workers and told them to whip up whatever I wanted.
 I made a point of thanking him and introducing myself to the worker at the counter.

-Since that day, I often do my best to say hi to the owner and ask him how he’s doing.
+Since that day, I have often done my best to say hi to the owner and ask him how he’s doing.
 I am polite to the workers, and I always ask for the sandwich by my name; I like to call it “my special”, and they know what to make me, even if it’s not during breakfast.

 And best of all, I get the savings on the sandwich and still eat a hearty lunch.

 The point of this story is to say how important it is to make sincere connections with people around you; because you never know if you’ll get a good deal out of it.